mozilla/learning-networks/clubs/events-women-girls-guide/content.md

 #Tips for designing safe and inclusive events for women and girls

-Running events for women and girls require careful strategy and execution.
-Often times, there are many situational factors at play that are affecting an individual’s comfort, attention and participation that a facilitators should be aware of.
+Running events for women and girls requires careful strategy and execution.
+Often times, there are many situational factors at play that are affecting an individual’s comfort, attention and participation that a facilitator should be aware of.
 It’s important to design your events for women and girls with them in mind, making sure you are encouraging a gender appropriate, inclusive and supportive environment.

 In this guide you will find tips on,